ibaraness/webpack-tutorial/README.md

   }
 };
 ```
-The generated 'bundle.js' file will contain all the code from both files:
+The generated 'bundle.js' file will contain only the code we've imported from both files:
 ```javascript
 function getGreetings(name){
     return "Hello " + name + ", have a nice day"